 Now we'd just like to see them automatically convert these files into GIFs for Android users, or at least give us the option to convert Live Photos to GIFs period in the Effect menu.

-We'll keep this list updated with all of the new Live Photo features as they roll out in upcoming betas or as we happen to stumble upon them.
+We'll keep this list updated with all of the new Live Photo features as they become available in iOS 11.
 So be sure to come back and check out what else Apple has to offer in the near future.
 Until then, share your thoughts and comments on this update with us in the section below.